slopezpereyra/EEGToolkit.jl/docs/src/index.md

 as to be reported in a scientific paper.  *Efficiency* means that large EEGs (e.g. sleep EEGs) should be processed and analyzed in minutes or less.

-*Transparency* affects primarily power spectral analysis (PSA).
-Most packages don't report how PSA is done.
-Proprietary software is typically even more obscure.
-Combined with the fact that PSA is not standardized and may be computed in several many ways, this makes it very difficult to compare and rest results.

 ---

 > This package is free software—free as in freedom.
 You are free to use the